ArmyBarber/kb/docs/Sources/Books/Book highlights/Propaganda Blitz.md

 Julian Assange has been vindicated because the Swedish case against him was corrupt.
 The prosecutor, Marianne Ny, obstructed justice and should be prosecuted.
 Her obsession with Assange not only embarrassed her colleagues and the judiciary but exposed the Swedish state’s collusion with the United States in its crimes of war and ‘rendition’. — location: [1188](kindle://book?action=open&asin=B07HKP6XW7&location=1188) ^ref-14511

 ---
+Julian Assange has been vindicated because the Swedish case against him was corrupt.
+The prosecutor, Marianne Ny, obstructed justice and should be prosecuted.
+Her obsession with Assange not only embarrassed her colleagues and the judiciary but exposed the Swedish state’s collusion with the United States in its crimes of war and — location: [1188](kindle://book?action=open&asin=B07HKP6XW7&location=1188) ^ref-15768

+---
 The rehabilitation of Bush and Blair followed the deeper rehabilitation of the US brand under Obama.
 After the Iraq disaster – drenched in too much blood and too many lies for even the propaganda system to whitewash – Obama’s task was to reassert the myth of US benevolence. — location: [1220](kindle://book?action=open&asin=B07HKP6XW7&location=1220) ^ref-49789

 ---